 Answer: First of all, what is Natural Language Processing (Wikipedia: NLP)?

-Or NLP can be the very specialized branch of machine learning that analyzes, classifies and even creates texts applying the latest technology.
+NLP is a specialized branch of machine learning that analyzes, classifies and creates texts.

 The remaining question: How could a machine learning model or possibly a reinforcement learning model be designed to include the votes on small adaptations at the level of articles while still considering the whole background of the political matter?